armandmcqueen/tensorpack-mask-rcnn/README.md

 # Mask RCNN

+## NOTE: This repository is archived.
+This project will continue to be worked on here - https://github.com/aws-samples/mask-rcnn-tensorflow

 Performance focused implementation of Mask RCNN based on the [Tensorpack implementation](https://github.com/tensorpack/tensorpack/tree/master/examples/FasterRCNN).
 The original paper: [Mask R-CNN](https://arxiv.org/abs/1703.06870)
 ### Overview